Pansori: Origins: 17th century Pansori is thought to have originated in the late 17th century during the Joseon Dynasty. The earliest performers of pansori were most likely shamans and street performers, and their audiences were lower-class people. It is unclear where in the Korean peninsula pansori originated, but the Honam region eventually became the site of its development.

+Expansion and golden age: 18th–19th centuries

 It is believed that pansori was embraced by the upper classes around the mid-18th century.
 One piece of evidence that supports this belief is that Yu Jin-han, a member of the yangban upper class, recorded the text of Chunhyangga, a famous pansori he saw performed in Honam in 1754, indicating that the elite attended pansori performances by this time.